GoogleChrome/developer.chrome.com/site/en/blog/control-your-drop-caps-with-css-initial-letter/index.md

 The CSS `initial-letter` property will make things much easier.

 ## Browser support
 Where can you try `initial-letter`?
 It's available in Safari and from Chrome 110.
+In Safari, the property needs the `-webkit-` prefix.
 There is an [open issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1223880) for it to be implemented in Firefox.

 {% Aside %}
 There is also an open Chromium issue detailing the related properties `initial-letter-align` and `initial-letter-wrap` that are still to be implemented as per the CSSWG spec.